 Suppose you’re on season 3 of the Disenchantment series on Netflix.
 The night is young and you are feeling energetic.
 Since the week’s been tough, streaming your favorite show comfortably on a plushy couch seems like a great idea to spend your Saturday.
 Suddenly, you notice a monumental drop in video quality.
 Not only that, the screen starts pixelating, the audio begins fluctuating, and finally, buffering takes over.
 You remember paying your internet bill on time.
 Then, what could be the reason behind this lag?
 There may be many.
 For starters, you may be streaming at a peak traffic hour, your equipment may be outdated, or something may be interfering with your in-home Wi-Fi signal.
-We recommend you get a Cox wifi Panoramic Gateway and range extender pods to solve all these issues in one go.
+We recommend you to check out this article about wifi.
 Wi-Fi’s not the problem?
 Then, perhaps you may be suffering at the hands of ISP throttling.
 What is ISP throttling, how can you detect it and what are the ways to stop it?
 Let’s find out below.

 What is Throttling & Why Does it Happen?